PPI Student Group

 - Social Events: PPISG hosts club-wide social events such as club retreats and seasonal formals to help build a strong community and promote lifelong relationships.

 Members of PPISG have interned at the U.S. Department of Commerce, the Securities and Exchange Commission, U.S. Department of Treasury, Center for American Progress, American Enterprise Institute, and the White House.
 In addition, many of our students pursue opportunities in other industries where they apply their policy perspectives in diverse ways.
-Visit the Policy Internships and Careers page to learn more about the summer internship funding available through Penn Wharton Public Policy Initiative.
+Visit the Policy Internships and Careers page to learn more about the summer internship funding available through Wharton Public Policy Initiative.